What are dental veneers?

-The dental veneers, or dental contact lens as they are also known, consist of a thin coating of aesthetic material, typically of high strength, designed and customized for each person, which adheres and covers the entire front surface of visible teeth when smiling.
+The dental veneers, laminates or dental contact lens as they are also known, are thin coating layers of an aesthetic material, usually with high strength, designed and customized for each person, which are bonded and cover the entire front surface of visible teeth when we smile.

-By placing dental veneers it is possible to completely change our smile and quite quickly.
-We were able to quickly change the color, shape, orientation, size and length of the teeth.
+By placing dental veneers it is possible to completely change our smile and quite easily.
+We were able to quickly change the color, shape, orientation and length of the teeth.

-There are many alternatives of materials that can be used in the manufacture of veneers (tooth covers), but generally they fall into one of three groups: Ceramic / Porcelain Veneers, Composite Resin Veneers and Ceramic Fragments.
+There are many different materials that can be used in the manufacture of veneers (tooth covers), but generally they fall into one of these three groups: Ceramic / Porcelain Veneers, Composite Resin Veneers and Ceramic Fragments.

 Types of Dental Veneers

-Porcelain / ceramics is the material of choice whenever we talk about improving dental appearance, thanks to its excellent optical properties and excellent color stability over time.
-Porcelain / ceramic veneers are therefore first-rate solutions when there is a big problem or a great aesthetic requirement.
+Porcelain / ceramics are the ideal materials whenever we talk about improving dental appearance, thanks to theirs excellent optical properties and color stability over time.
+Porcelain / ceramic veneers are therefore the first choice when there's a big problem or a great aesthetic demand.

-Compared to the others, they have longer longevity, maintenance of the original color and look closer to that of natural teeth.
-However they tend to be more expensive.
+Compared to others, this group of laminates has longer longevity, maintains the original color over time and has a much more harmonious appearance, very similar to natural teeth.
+However, they tend to be more expensive.

 Composite resin veneers represent a good, and more economical, alternative to porcelain (ceramic) veneers.

-These, in turn, can be done indirectly but also as direct restorations without requiring laboratory assistance.
+These type of veneers can be done indirectly, as the group described above, but also as direct restorations without requiring laboratory assistance.

-Partial facets, also called ceramic fragments, consist of ultra-thin parts and only under very specific conditions may have any indication.
+Partial veneers, also called ceramic fragments, are ultra-thin pieces, with clinical indication only under very specific conditions.

-They have come up with the advancement and development of minimally invasive procedures and this is their biggest advantage.
-However, this type of indirect restorations is very sensitive due to their small thickness, which increases the risk of ceramic fracture.
+They appeared on the dentistry world due to the advance and development of minimally invasive procedures and this is their biggest advantage.
+However, this type of indirect restorations is very sensitive because of their small thickness, which increases the risk of ceramic fracture and detaching.

 Top Reasons to Put Dental Veneers :